-Growth rates in each quarter of 2010 were positive, edging into the 2-3 percent range.
+Growth rates in each quarter of 2010 were positive, edging into the 2 to 3 percent range.
 In 2011, the economy contracted in the first and third quarters.
 High foreclosures from the subprime mortgage crisis were preventing the housing market from recovering.
 Investors worried about a double-dip recession.

 The Current Economy Is Healthy